-Michael F. Schatz is a professor and Associate Chair for Undergraduate Studies in the School of Physics.
-Schatz grew up on a cattle ranch near the town of Eagle Butte, South Dakota on the Cheyenne River Indian Reservation.
-He majored in physics at the University of Notre Dame, where he received his BS (summa cum laude, Phi Beta Kappa) in 1983.
-After working for a few years at NASA as a rocket scientist conducting research on ion propulsion, Schatz attended graduate school at the University of Texas, Austin, where he received his PhD in physics in 1991.
-Schatz was a lecturer and postdoctoral fellow at the University of Texas, Austin until 1996, when he joined the faculty of the Georgia Institute of Technology as an assistant professor of physics.
-Schatz conducts research in both experimental nonlinear dynamics (pattern formation, chaos and turbulence in fluid flows) and physics education.
-He is a recipient of the Cottrell Scholars Award for his commitment to excellence in both research and teaching.
+Michael F. Schatz is a professor in the School of Physics.
+Schatz grew up on a cattle ranch near Eagle Butte, South Dakota, on the Cheyenne River Indian Reservation.
+He majored in physics at the University of Notre Dame, receiving his B.S. (summa cum laude, Phi Beta Kappa) in 1983.
+After working for a few years at NASA as a rocket scientist researching ion propulsion, Schatz attended graduate school at the University of Texas, Austin, where he received his Ph.D. in physics in 1991.
+Schatz was a lecturer and postdoctoral fellow at the University of Texas, Austin, until 1996, when he joined the Georgia Institute of Technology faculty as an assistant professor of physics.
+Schatz conducts research in both experimental nonlinear dynamics (pattern formation, chaos, and turbulence in fluid flows) and physics education.
+He is a recipient of the Cottrell Scholars Award for his commitment to excellence in research and teaching.

 PhD, University of Texas Austin